felixop7/felixop7/README.md

 # Daily Quote

-"Concentrate all your thoughts upon the work in hand.
-The sun's rays do not burn until brought to a focus." - Alexander Graham Bell
+"The only way to do great work is to love what you do." - Steve Jobs

 <h1 align="center">Hi 👋, I'm Roshan Sahani.</h1>